Knights Hospitaller: Knights of Malta

 The building and fortification of Valletta, named for Grand Master la Valette, was begun in 1566, soon becoming the home port of one of the Mediterranean's most powerful navies.
 Valletta was designed by Francesco Laparelli, a military engineer, and his work was then taken up by Girolamo Cassar.
 The city was completed in 1571.
 The island's hospitals were expanded as well.
 The Sacra Infermeria could accommodate 500 patients and was famous as one of the finest in the world.
 In the vanguard of medicine, the Hospital of Malta included Schools of Anatomy, Surgery and Pharmacy.
 Valletta itself was renowned as a centre of art and culture.
 The Conventual Church of St. John, completed in 1577, contains works by Caravaggio and others.

 In Europe, most of the Order's hospitals and chapels survived the Reformation, though not in Protestant or Evangelical countries.
 In Malta, meanwhile, the Public Library was established in 1761.
 The University was founded seven years later, followed, in 1786, by a School of Mathematics and Nautical Sciences.
 Despite these developments, some of the Maltese grew to resent the Order, which they viewed as a privileged class.
 This even included some of the local nobility, who were not admitted to the Order.

 In Rhodes, the knights had been housed in auberges (inns) segregated by Langues.
 This structure was maintained in Birgu (1530–1571) and then Valletta (from 1571).
 The auberges in Birgu remain, mostly undistinguished 16th-century buildings.
-Valletta still has the auberges of Castille (1574; renovated 1741 by Grand Master de Vilhena, now the Prime Minister's offices), Italy (renovated 1683 by Grand Master Carafa, now an art museum), Aragon (1571, now a government ministry), Bavaria (former Palazzo Carnerio, purchased in 1784 for the newly formed Langue, now occupied by the Lands Authority) and Provence (now National Museum of Archaeology).
+Valletta still has the auberges of Castile and Portugal (1574; renovated 1741 by Grand Master de Vilhena, now the Prime Minister's offices), Italy (renovated 1683 by Grand Master Carafa, now an art museum), Aragon (1571, now a government ministry), Bavaria (former Palazzo Carnerio, purchased in 1784 for the newly formed Langue, now occupied by the Lands Authority) and Provence (now National Museum of Archaeology).
 In the Second World War, the auberge d'Auvergne was damaged (and later replaced by Law Courts) and the auberge de France was destroyed.